-Moral Tuning Myth vs. Compute Optimization Reality in AI Retrieval A persistent, mainstream SEO discourse argues that search and artificial intelligence engines (such as Google and OpenAI) are actively “moral tuning” their retrieval models.
-They are...
+Why AI Retrieval Is Driven by Compute Costs, Not Moral Bias A persistent, mainstream SEO discourse argues that search and artificial intelligence engines (such as Google and OpenAI) are actively “moral tuning” their retrieval models.
+They are suggesting...

 Why Smarter AI Retrieval Penalizes Noisy Content If you have been following the recent work of Michael King and other senior technical voices in the Agentic RAG space, you already know the architecture of AI search has shifted underneath us.
 We are no longer in a...

-I’ve been studying the process of the indexation of content into Google’s indexation system for almost five years with nearly daily indexation tests confirming the first (html) and second (javascript rendering) pass of content through the system.
-Part of that process...
+How Google’s AI Crawler Family Detects Hidden Content I’ve been studying the process of the indexation of content into Google’s indexation system for almost five years with nearly daily indexation tests confirming the first (html) and second (javascript...

 The AI Authority Illusion: When Statistical Averages Mimic Expertise VizzEx Research Artifact | Ref: VZX-AAI Definition: The AI Authority Illusion is a phenomenon where Large Language Models (LLMs) misattribute “Established Authority” to high-volume...